buggyrace/buggy-race-about/docs/glossary.md

 <dt>administrator</dt>
 <dd>
-  An administrator is a <strong>staff user</strong> with full access to all the admin capabilities of the race server.
-Some admin functions also require knowing the <strong>auth code</strong>.
-There should always be at least one administrator (the username/account is created during the
+  An administrator is a <a href="#staff-user">staff user</a> with full access to all the admin capabilities of the race server.
+Some admin functions also require knowing the <a href="#authorisation-code">authorisation code</a>.
-  <strong>set-up phase</strong>).
+  There should always be at least one administrator (the username/account is created during the <a href="#set-up-phase">set-up phase</a>).
   <br>→ <a href="running/user-management">user management</a>
 </dd>